sasaikudasai01/rumi-desktop/README.md

 - **High RAM usage** when a large number of tracks are added.

 The application is still in **alpha stage**, so it may **experience crashes, glitches, or other unexpected behavior**.
-It is **not yet a full-featured music player**, and long-term continuous use may expose bugs that will be **addressed in future updates**.
+It is **not yet a full-featured music player**, and long-term continuous use may expose bugs that will be **fixed in future updates**.

 Using `dynamic_color` in `config.py` is a temporary solution that will be replaced in the future with a more efficient and optimized option.